-- a) an Agriculture Forestry and Environment Committee (the AFEC) is established at the VDC level to manage the agricultural and extension service at local level; - b) a system of funding local agriculture development is established and Committee members trained to properly and transparently manage both funds and service provision to local farmers; - c) Experienced Leader Farmers (the ELFs, local extension service providers) are developed and mobilized through the AFEC; the ELFs provide extension services based on the demands of the farmer groups, who prepare a proposal which is submitted to the AFEC for approval and support; - d) on approval of the proposal by the AFEC, funds are then provided to the farmer group for both inputs and for paying for the coaching services delivered by the ELF.
+(1) An Agriculture, Forestry and Environment Committee (the AFEC) is established at the VDC level to manage the agricultural and extension service at local level.

+- (2) A system of funding local agriculture development is established and committee members trained to properly and transparently manage both funds and service provision to local farmers. - (3) Experienced Leader Farmers (the ELFs, local extension service providers) are developed and mobilized through the AFEC; the ELFs provide extension services based on the demands of the farmer groups, who prepare a proposal which is submitted to the AFEC for approval and support. - (4) On approval of the proposal by the AFEC, funds are then provided to the farmer group for both inputs and for paying for the coaching services delivered by the ELF.
 The ELFs are paid for their services by the demand farmer groups.